Australian Lutheran College history

 Providing qualified pastors and teachers has always been a vital concern of Australian Lutherans.
 Since the earliest German settlers arrived in 1838 in Adelaide, South Australia, people have been needed to minister to scattered communities, often quite isolated, and to teach in the confessional schools that were established early on in many congregations.
 Need exceeded supply from the very beginning.

 Early attempts at local training

 Initially the Lutherans attempted to train pastors and teachers within Australia.
-Using a peripatetic or tutorial approach, Pastors Gotthard Fritsche and August Kavel took turns in theologically educating two prospective pastoral students.
+Using a peripatetic or tutorial approach, Pastors Gotthard Fritzsche and August Kavel took turns in theologically educating two prospective pastoral students.
 This joint approach collapsed in 1846 when the two Lutheran leaders, and their congregations, parted company over theological and related issues.

 College in the Adelaide Hills

 In the early 1850s Fritzsche developed a small college at Lobethal to continue theological education of suitable people for pastoral and teaching ministries.
 The college concept made it possible for students to be together in community, but since Fritzsche also continued to be parish pastor the teaching strategy was basically tutorial.
 Students accompanied Fritzsche on his journeys between congregations, and he taught them as they walked or rode together.
 Three pastors and several teachers graduated from the college in the mid-1850s.

 Theological education in Australia on hold—Europe steps in